 The easiest way to explain what bogans are, to Americans, is that bogans are the Australian equivalent to rednecks.
 On the other side of that coin, if you want to describe what a “redneck” is to an Australian you can simply tell them that rednecks are the American equivalent to bogans.
-Sure, there’s some nuance between “redneck” and “bogan” that inevitably gets lost in translation across the Pacific Ocean, but we’re talking in very broad brush strokes here.
+Sure, there’s some nuance between “redneck” and “bogan” that inevitably gets lost in translation across the Pacific Ocean, but we’re using some very broad brush strokes here.

-The Cambridge Dictionary definition of bogan
+The Cambridge Dictionary

 If you want to know what bogans are, the official definition of “bogan,” according to the Cambridge Dictionary, is “an insulting word for a person whose way of dressing, speaking, and behaving is thought to show their lack of education and low social class.”

 The definition of “redneck,” also by Cambridge, is “a poor white person without education, especially one living in the countryside in the southern U.S., who has prejudiced (= unfair and unreasonable) ideas and beliefs.
 This word is usually considered offensive.”

 Wikipedia’s entry for “bogan” expands on simple definitions of what bogans are by explaining that “bogan” is